eth-educators/eth-docker/README.md

 Currently supported optional components:
 - geth, local eth1 node.
-- nethermind, local eth1 node - appears to work, no long-term test done yet
+- nethermind, local eth1 node - testing only, DB corruption observed on goerli
 - openethereum, local eth1 node - testing only, DB corruption observed on mainnet
 > Use one of the local eth1 node options or a 3rd-party provider of eth1 chain data to "feed"
 > your eth2 beacon node, so you can [propose](https://ethos.dev/beacon-chain/) blocks.